bagustris/speech-recognition-course/M2_Speech_Signal_Processing/readme.md

 ![](./m2i5.png)

-Observe that the filters are narrow and closely spaced on the left size of the figure and wider and farther apart on the right side of the figure.
+Observe that the filters are narrow and closely spaced on the left side of the figure and wider and farther apart on the right side of the figure.

 It is typical to represent the mel filterbank as a matrix, where each row corresponds to one filter in the filterbank.
 Thus, P-dimensional mel filterbank coefficients can be computed from the magnitude spectrum as

 $$X_{\tt{mel}}[p] = \sum_k M[p,k] \left|X_m[k]\right|,      p = 0, 1, \ldots, P-1
 $$

-A mel filterbank of length $40$ is typical, though state of the art system have been built with fewer or more.
-Fewer results in more smoothing and more results in less smoothing.
+A mel filterbank of length $40$ is typical, though state-of-the-art systems have been built with fewer or more.
+Fewer results in more smoothing, and more results in less smoothing.

 ## Logarithmic compression
 The last step of the feature extraction process is to apply a logarithm operation.
 This helps compress the dynamic range of the signals and also closely models a nonlinear compression operation that occurs in the auditory system.
 We refer to the output of this logarithm operation as "filterbank" coefficients.

-The spectrogram-like view of the filterbank coefficients for the original waveform are shown here for a 40-dimensional filterbank.
-Compared to the original spectrogram, the filterbank coefficients are a much smoother version along the vertical (frequency) axis of the spectrogram where both the high frequency noise variability and pitch/harmonic structure has been removed.
+The spectrogram-like view of the filterbank coefficients for the original waveform is shown here for a 40-dimensional filterbank.
+Compared to the original spectrogram, the filterbank coefficients are a much smoother version along the vertical (frequency) axis of the spectrogram, where both the high-frequency noise variability and pitch/harmonic structure have been removed.

 ![](./m2i6.png)